norbajunior/machinist/README.md

 end
 ```

-So when we call `Door.transit(%Door{state: :locked}, event: "unlock")` the guard function `check_passcode/1`
-will be called and will return the new state to be set.
+So when we call `Door.transit(%Door{state: :locked}, event: "unlock")` the guard function `check_passcode/1` will be called with the struct door as parameter and it will return the new state to be set.

 ### Setting a different attribute name that holds the state